Intervention/docs/image/v3/modifying/effects.md

 > public Image::rotate(float $angle, mixed $background = 'ffffff'): ImageInterface

-Rotates the current image counterclockwise by the specified angle.
+Rotate the current image counterclockwise by the specified angle.
 Optionally, specify a background color to fill the newly created uncovered areas after the rotation.